NSERC Summer Research Projects

 building tools and/or running experiments.
 Here is a brief description of

 the specific projects I am offering this summer.
+They are building on some of the works we have been doing lately.
 For more details, please feel free

 to talk to me.